JanKalin/zcutils/README.md

 ```

 # Known issues
-The timestamps are not calculated correctly, but for general idea of the mining rate it's good enough.
+* The timestamps are not calculated correctly, but for general idea of the mining rate it's good enough.
+* Graphs are not well-documented and formatted